SeedLabs-it/smartknob-home-assistant-integration/README.md

   <ul> Login to home assistant (usually available at <code>http://localhost:8123/</code>).
 Go to Settings -> Devices and Services, and from the Integrations Tab, press the button 'Add Integration'.
 Select MQTT from the list, and when prompted use the following informations: <code>host: host.docker.internal</code> (or the ip of the machine where the MQTT broker is running) and <code>port: 1883.</code> (or the custom port used by the MQTT broker)
   </ul>
   <ul>
   From Setting -> Device and Services, select the tab Devices, and press the <code>Add Device</code> button.
-From the list select <code> Smart Knob </code>
+From the list select <code> SmartKnob </code>
   </ul>
   <ul>
-    On the main menu on the right, you should see a new item called 'Smart Knob'.
+    On the main menu on the right, you should see a new item called 'SmartKnob'.
   </ul>
 </li>